DopamineHat/SimpleUsainBot/README.md

-# OpenUsainBot

-An open source, fully automated bot for high volatility market with discord parsing for pump and dumps.

 # SimpleUsainBot

-UsainBot made easier to use and understand
+An open-source, simple bot with timeselling and stoploss for pump and dumps.